 Table 3.14.
-B.S.-Ph.D.
+B.S. - Ph.D.
 Track milestones checklist

-Milestone or Action When Select a major professor By beginning of second semester Identify dissertation topic Submit approved Plan of Study By beginning of second semester, or completion of 9 credit hours Request transfer credit (if applicable) By completion of 9 credit hours Complete RCR training By end of first semester Take Directed Individual Study (DIS) course By end of third semester Take Supervised Research course Request preliminary exam By end of fourth semester Take preliminary exam (written and oral) and write proposal Journal manuscript 1 accepted for publication Submit by semester prior to graduation or earlier Submit approved Degree Requirements Semester prior to graduation Certification form Apply for graduation with university Beginning of final semester Request dissertation defense Final semester Dissertation oral defense Submit approved final Ph.D. dissertation Final semester; check university for deadlines Prepare complete journal manuscript 2 Final semester Complete Exit Survey Before end of final semester articulation courses.
-The articulation courses for students pursuing graduate degrees with civil engineering specialties without a degree in civil or environmental engineering will be assigned during the application process, based on an evaluation of the applicant's academic transcripts.
+Milestone or Action When Select an Advisor/Major Professor By the end of the first semester Identify the dissertation topic Complete the Student & Major Professor Checklist By the end of the first semester Submit an approved Plan of Study In the second semester by the end of the second week of classes or at the completion of 9 credit hours of coursework Request transfer credit (if applicable) By completion of 9 credit hours Complete the RCR training By the end of the first semester Take the Directed Individual Study (DIS) course By the end of the third semester Take the Supervised Research course Request a preliminary exam By the end of the fourth semester Take a preliminary exam (written and oral) and write a dissertation proposal Journal manuscript 1 accepted for publication Submit by the semester prior to graduation or earlier Submit an approved Degree Requirements Certification form At the beginning of the final semester Apply for graduation with the university At the beginning of the final semester Request the dissertation defense Final semester Dissertation oral defense Submit an approved final Ph.D. dissertation Final semester; check with the university for deadlines Prepare a complete journal manuscript 2 Final semester Complete the Exit Survey Before the end of the final semester